Skip to content

 To prevent errors when running the Python interpreter, attempting to load an additional Python distribution module after loading a Python module will produce a module load conflict error.

-To run the default installed version of Python (the latest Python 3), simply load the Python module:
+To run the default installed version of Python, simply load the Python module:

 module load python